w3c/svgwg/master/painting.md

        alt="Image showing the lines and points computed to construct a round line join.">
   <p class="caption">Construction of a round line join shape, shown in pink.
-  The white line is the original path, which has two segments that come to a point, and the gray region is the stroke.</p>
+  The white line is the original path, which has two segments that come to a point, and the gray region is the stroke.
 </div>

 <div class="figure">